galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >
 {: .hands_on}

+After the NPT equilibration is complete, **Extract energy components** {% icon tool %} can be used again to view the pressure of the system.
+This is done as described for energy minimization, specifying `Pressure` under `Terms to calculate`.
+The plot should show convergence on 1 bar and remain there, although some fluctuation is expected.

-## Main simulation
+## Production simulation

-We can now remove the restraints and continue with the simulation.
-The simulation will run for 1 million steps, with a step size of 1 fs, so wil have a total length of 1 ns.
+We can now remove the restraints and continue with the production simulation.
+The simulation will run for 1 million steps, with a step size of 1 fs, so will have a total length of 1 ns.
+This is rather short compared to the state-of-the-art, but sufficient for the purposes of a tutorial.
+For longer-scale simulations, the tool can be used multiple times (with the checkpoint file) to continue the existing simulation.

 > ### {% icon hands_on %} Hands-on: Task description
 >